chirimacha/VectorPoint-Triangulation/README.md

 Password: 123

 # Analysis Code and Supplementary data
-In the link "https://github.com/chirimacha/VectorPoint-Triangulation/tree/main/Paper%20Supplementary%20data", you can find data was used for analysis in each trial, and codes for reproducibility.
+In the link "https://github.com/chirimacha/VectorPoint-Triangulation/tree/main/Paper%20Supplementary%20data", you can find data and codes for reproducibility that were used for the article "Incentivizing Multiple Objectives in Active Surveillance for Urban Disease Vectors"